AlephAlpha/Nekomata/doc/Tutorial.md

 For installing and using the interpreter, please see [Getting Started](GettingStarted.md).

+For documentation of built-in functions and particles, please see [Builtins.md](Builtins.md).

 ## The Stack

 Nekomata is a concatenative language.
 "Concatenative" is just a fancy word for "stack-based".
 In a concatenative language, the program is a sequence of instructions that operate on a stack.